harvard-edtech/create-lti-launch-artillery/README.md

 5. Run `open .`
 6. Drag/drop the `launchData.json` file into the folder that popped up

+If you don't have Node installed, visit [nodejs.org](nodejs.org) and install the current version.
+Don't know if you have Node?
+Just run `which node` in the terminal and make sure it doesn't say "node not found"

 ### Verifying Your Setup:

 1. Open Terminal